iris-connect/iris-gateway/iris-feedback-service/Readme.md

 ## Starting service
 To start the service the personal access token has to be passed to the service at startup.
 With this token the service is able to send post requests to the configured git repository.
-The following command is used to start the individual Iris-Feedback-Service:
+The following command is used to start the individual Iris-Feedback-Service with a specific token <mark>$token</mark>
 ```
-mvn spring-boot:run  -Dspring-boot.run.arguments="--git.personalAccessToken=$token" -am -pl iris-feedback-service
+mvn spring-boot:run  -Dspring-boot.run.arguments="--git.personalAccessToken=<mark>$token</mark>" -am -pl iris-feedback-service
 ```